• Choose AWS if you need flexibility, open-source compatibility, and the largest cloud ecosystem.

 - Committed use: Azure Savings Plans are 65% cheaper than pay-as-you-go.

-- Storage: Azure Blob is aggressively priced for archival and cold data in 2026.
+- Azure Storage: Azure Blob is aggressively priced for archival and cold data in 2026.

 When AWS Saves You More